Alec Dockar

-Background
+Representative appearances

-Alec Dockar's birth was registered in Sculcoates district, East Riding of Yorkshire, England, and he died aged c.
-73–74.
+Dockar appeared for a Rugby League XIII against a Racing Club de Paris XIII game in Paris April 1946 after the Victory Internationals.
+Dockar scoring two tries in a 36–19 victory.
+Dockar made four appearances for Yorkshire in the County Championship between 1946 and 1949.

 International honours

-Dockar won caps for England while at Hull Kingston Rovers in 1946 against Wales (2 matches), and France, in 1947 against France (2 matches), and Wales, and won a cap for Great Britain while at Hull Kingston Rovers and in 1947 against New Zealand.
+Dockar won caps for England while at Hull Kingston Rovers in 1946 against Wales (2 matches), and France, in 1947 against France (2 matches), and Wales, and made a single appearance for Great Britain while at Hull Kingston Rovers in 1947 against New Zealand.

-Genealogical information
+Personal life

-Alec Dockar was the great-grandfather of the rugby league footballer who has played in the 2010s; Zach Dockar-Clay.
+Dockar was the great-grandfather of the rugby league footballer who has played in the 2010s; Zach Dockar-Clay.